Symphony-Coord: Adaptive Routing for Multi-Agent LLM Systems: System Architecture and Execution Pipeline

 \subsection{Execution and Voting: Multi-Path CoT with Post-Vote Updates}

-We expose two orthogonal controls for robustness and modularity: (i) whether to decompose an incoming task into a sequence of tasks Plan-K, and (ii) how many independent executions to run for each subtask cot.
-When Plan-K=1, the input is treated as a single subtask and executed directly.
-When Plan-K > 1, the system generates multiple decomposition plans; each plan yields a subtask chain $\mathrm{chain}_k=\{t_{k,1},\dots,t_{k,L_k}\}$.
-For each subtask $t$, we run P= COT independent executions, and record step-level context features during execution for post-hoc learning updates.
-Across subtasks, the system passes a running memory previous results to preserve dependencies.
+We expose two orthogonal controls for robustness and modularity: (i) whether to decompose an incoming task into a sequence of subtasks using Plan-$K$, and (ii) how many independent executions to run for each subtask using CoT.
+When Plan-$K{=}1$, the input is treated as a single subtask and executed directly.
+When Plan-$K{>}1$, the system generates multiple decomposition plans; each plan yields a subtask chain $\mathrm{chain}_k=\{t_{k,1},\dots,t_{k,L_k}\}$.

+For each subtask $t$, we run $P=\mathrm{CoT}$ independent executions, and record step-level context features during execution for post-hoc learning updates.
+Across subtasks, the system passes a running memory of previous results to preserve dependencies.
 LLM outputs may vary in formatting, so we first extract a canonical final answer.
 If a structured final key is present, we extract the marked segment; otherwise we fallback to the normalized raw output.
 For run $i$, this yields

 By default, we apply majority voting across the $P$ runs for the current task:

 When multiple plans are generated, we optionally enable a weighted variant of voting across plans.
 Each plan $k$ is assigned a plan weight computed as the average Stage-1 matching score along its subtask chain: